Turahalli Forest Cycling Trails, Trekking, Hiking, Bike Ride 2025

 Turahalli Forest Bike Trail

 The MTB trail length of the Turahalli forest is 3.7 km.
-It’s easy and offers many activities, from cycling to hiking.
+It’s easy to get to and offers many activities, from cycling to hiking.
 You see many wildflowers while biking along the trail.
-The Turahalli trail begins after crossing a fence and diverges into left and right paths.
+The Turahalli trail begins after crossing a fence and branches into left- and right-hand paths.

 The left path leads towards the summit.
 It passes through a small temple, a banyan tree, and viewpoints.
-Bikers find the last 100 m of the trail to be challenging as they have to ride uphill, and they prefer to walk the last 100 m on the path.
+Bikers find the last 100 m of the trail challenging because they have to ride uphill, and they prefer walking the last 100 m.

 Turahalli Forest Trekking and Hiking

 Turahalli forest is an ideal destination for a short hike.
-Its solitude offers the most beautiful terrain for hiking.
+Its solitude offers the most beautiful hiking terrain.
 While hiking, you can glimpse the forest’s beautiful flora, fauna, and birds.
 Hikers reach the hillocks and enjoy a 360-degree view of the town below.

 The Turahalli forest trek is affordable and convenient.
 Trekking is the most popular activity in the Turahalli forest.
 To reach the summit, trekkers pass tall trees, stiff cliffs, big rocks, and wild grass.
 From the top, they enjoy a 360-degree view of the town.